 Compassionate Exceptions and Limited Release from Quarantine

 Canada has created a “Compassionate Exemption” from the strict border restrictions.
-You can also obtain a limited release from the mandatory quarantine.
 You will need to submit several different applications that state you wish to enter Canada based on one of the following reasons:

 - You want to be present during the final moments of life for a loved one or to provide support or care to someone who is critically ill

 - You need to provide care for a person who has a medical reason that requires your support